 If you want more detailed, scholarly accounts of men’s violence against women, or domestic or partner violence, or sexual violence, look to XY’s collections.
 These include:

-Domestic violence and gender: There are debates and controversies in this work.
-One key debate is over gender and domestic violence: is women's domestic violence against men is as common or as serious as men's domestic violence against women?
+There are debates and controversies in this work.
+One key debate is over gender and domestic violence: is women's domestic violence against men is as common as men's domestic violence against women?
 XY includes valuable resources here, including

 - A collection of key academic articles on domestic violence and gender, documenting that the claim of gender symmetry in domestic violence is not supported by the evidence;